-ART / PROJECTS / BUSINESSES of Country Queers we’ve interviewed:
+ART PROJECTS / FARMS / BUSINESSES / ORGANIZATIONS of Country Queers we’ve interviewed:

-- Jonah from CT made a great film documenting queer farmers in the U.S. called Out Here and now farms full time at Milkweed Farm in Guilford, Vermont.
+- Jonah from Connecticut made a great film documenting queer farmers in the U.S. called Out Here and now farms full time at Milkweed Farm in Guilford, Vermont.

-- Candace and Autumn own and operate the amazing Ed’s Sno-Cones in Angleton, TX.
+- Candace owns and operates the delicious Ed’s Sno-Cones in Angleton, Texas.

-- Courtney and her family are the hardworking farmers at Homestead Ranch in Lecompton, KS.
+- Courtney and her family are the hardworking farmers at Homestead Ranch in Lecompton, Kansas.

 - Crisosto Apache is the Director of the Two Spirit National Cultural Exchange, based in New Mexico, and the author of a book of poems Genesis.

-- Mattie owns the historic Hotel Ritchey in Alpine, TX which she’s fixing up to re-open!
+- Mattie owns the historic Hotel Ritchey in Alpine, Texas which she has renovated and re-opened as the Ritchey Saloon.

 ORAL HISTORY PROJECTS:

-- LGBTQ Oral History Hub: AMAZING list of links to dozens of queer oral history projects compiled by the Digital Collaboratory.
+- LGBTQ Oral History Hub hosts an AMAZING list of links to dozens of queer oral history projects compiled by the Digital Collaboratory.

 - The STAY Project (Stay Together Appalachian Youth) : regional network of Central Appalachian youth, 14-30, working towards a more sustainable and inclusive future in the mountains

-- Out in the Open based in Brattleboro, Vermont supports rural LGBTQ communities in becoming stronger, healthier, and more visible .
+- Out in the Open based in Brattleboro, Vermont supports rural LGBTQ+ communities in becoming stronger, healthier, and more visible .

 - Rural Organizing Project the Rural Organizing Project uses values-based organizing to advance a progressive vision of democracy in Oregon, with a focus on Democracy & Civic Participation, Immigrant Fairness, LGBTQ Justice, Economic Justice, and the Cost of War.